slowernews/wisdom-tldr/chapters/introduction.md

 ---
 ### On happiness

 'Happiness = reality / expectations'
 Seek happiness actively (action) and passively (lower expectations).
 Derived from:

 > *'Need to jump start happiness?
 Lower your expectations.'
 'If I have no expectations than I will easily exceed them' -- James Altucher*

+What's happiness?
+Happiness is...

-> *'Happiness is not a goal, it is a byproduct.' -- Eleanor Roosevelt*
+> *'...not a goal, it's a byproduct.' -- Eleanor Roosevelt*

-> *'Happiness is a journey, not a destination.' -- Ben Sweetland*
+*'...a journey, not a destination.' -- Ben Sweetland*
+*'...inside you, not with another person.'*
+*'...your default state when you remove everything.' -- Naval Ravikant*

-> *'Happy life = mastery + belonging + autonomy.'*
+'Happy life = mastery + belonging + autonomy'

-> *'Happiness is inside you, not with another person.'*

 HINT: How to improve reality?
 Act, be patient and break long term goals into smaller ones so you can enjoy the journey.